 At first glance, Manfrotto's XPRO ball head doesn’t look particularly special, but there’s more than meets the eye.
 The magnesium construction is rated to support 10kg: enough for almost any full-frame set-up, yet the head tips the scales at a reasonable 520g.

 At its heart is a fairly large ball for good stability, and its grease-free polymer housing enables exceptionally smooth movement, even with a lot of friction applied.
 The friction is set using a tactile, clicky wheel that’s better than most systems for dialing in a precise level of drag.
 Rather than using rubberized or knurled knobs, the ball and pan movement is tightened using levers that lock securely with minimal user effort.
+In testing, I found that this head was particularly good at resisting any sagging after tightening the main clamp and letting go of the camera.

 The XPRO ball head can be specced with several mounting plate designs.
-We went for the Top Lock system which is Arca-Swiss compatible, with the QR plate released using a simple but effective button.
+I went for the Top Lock system which is Arca-Swiss compatible, with the QR plate released using a simple but effective button.
 The top plate is surrounded by three individual bubble levels for precision camera leveling, and they’re all viewable with your camera mounted.

 Although they tend not to come as cheap as other options, 3 Legged Thing's ball heads and tripods have a reputation for exceptional carrying capacity and stability.
 It's well-deserved.
 The AirHed Pro is the firm's flagship ball head, able to handle a whopping 40kg of kit (really more than you're ever likely to need) without issue.
 It is milled from aircraft-grade magnesium alloy, meaning it's not only strong but also lightweight, weighing just 323g.

 It comes with an integrated 360-degree clamp that allows for smooth panning even on bumpy terrain, and its quick-release plate is Arca-Swiss compatible.
-It's an extraordinary piece of kit that does everything you need from a ball head and more, and while it is definitely more expensive than other contenders on this list, we'd add that the AirHed 360 represents absolutely fantastic value for money.
+It's an extraordinary piece of kit that does everything you need from a ball head and more, and while it is definitely more expensive than other contenders on this list, I'd add that the AirHed 360 represents absolutely fantastic value for money.

 Two product options are available: the standard AirHed Pro which has a knob to release the QR plate from the head, and there's the AirHed Pro Lever which, you've guessed it, uses a lever release instead.
 Both versions have the same asking price.